lyteword/chspurgeon-tod/volume-5/psalm-115.md

 **Verses 2-3.**

-1\.The inquiry of heathens: Ps 115:2. (a) Of ignorance.
+1\.
+The inquiry of heathens: Ps 115:2. (a) Of ignorance.
 They see a temple but no god. (b) Of reproach to the people of God when their God has forsaken them for a time: "While they say daily unto me, where, "etc.

-2\.The reply to their inquiry: Ps 115:3.
+2\.
+The reply to their inquiry: Ps 115:3.
 Do you ask where is our God?
 Ask rather where he is not?
 Do you ask what he has done?
 "He has done whatsoever he hath pleased." *G. R.*

 **Verse 3.**

-1\.His position betokens absolute dominion.
+1\.
+His position betokens absolute dominion.

-2\.His actions prove it.
+2\.
+His actions prove it.

-3\.Yet he condescends to be "our God."
+3\.
+Yet he condescends to be "our God."

 **Verse 3** (*second clause* ).
 The sovereignty of God.
 Establish and improve the great scriptural doctrine, that the glorious God has a right to exercise dominion over all his creatures; and to do, in all respects, as he pleases.
 This right naturally results from his being the *Former* and the *Possessor* of heaven and earth.
 Consider

-1\.He is infinitely wise; he perfectly knows all his creatures, all their actions, and all their tendencies.
+1\.
+He is infinitely wise; he perfectly knows all his creatures, all their actions, and all their tendencies.

-2\.He is infinitely righteous.
+2\.
+He is infinitely righteous.

-3\.He is infinitely good. *George Burder.*
+3\.
+He is infinitely good. *George Burder.*

 **Verses 4-8.**

-1\.The character of idol gods.
+1\.
+The character of idol gods.
 Whether our gods are natural objects or riches or worldly pleasures, they have no eye to pity, no ear to hear petitions, no tongue to counsel, no hand to help.

-2\.The character of the true God.
+2\.
+The character of the true God.
 He is all eye, all ear, all tongue, all hand, all feet, all mind, all heart.

-3\.The character of the idol worshippers.
+3\.
+The character of the idol worshippers.
 All become naturally assimilated to the objects of their worship.

 **Verse 8.** The likeness between idolaters and their idols.
 Work it out in the particulars mentioned.